Rider – the story so far

 But Rider would be nothing if it didn’t have a good editing experience.
 And here, Rider takes full advantage of both its ReSharper and IntelliJ heritage, to provide all the functionality that you know and expect from a JetBrains IDE: complete statement, auto-completing brackets, tooltips and parameter info, live templates, and of course lightning fast code completion, either when you type

-., or automatically, in context, like completing a type name after
+., or automatically, in context, like completing a type name after new.

 Rider also includes very rich navigation, making use of IntelliJ’s Search Everywhere feature to search for classes, symbols, or files, even searching for IDE actions and settings.
 In addition, you can Ctrl+click to go to definitions, go to file member, and of course use the Navigate To context menu to move up and down a class hierarchy or use other navigation options:

 Rider has been designed to make the most of the investment we’ve put into ReSharper for the past 10+ years.
 Rider uses ReSharper as an out of process language server, so any functionality we add to ReSharper can be used in Rider (and any functionality we add for Rider can also be used by ReSharper).